 Enoch Moore, born in Alabama in 1845.
 He is found on the Autauga County, Alabama Federal Census in Chestnut Creek Township in 1850 at the age of five, living near Great-Grandma Winney, Grandparents John and Polly Moore, with five year old Enoch in the home of his mother and father, James Moore Mary Ann Miller.
 Enoch moved to Hot Spring Co.
 Arkansas at about 15, and to Wise County, Texas, about 1895.
 He died in Wise County, Texas, February, 1925 and was buried in the Cumby Cemetery in Park Springs, Wise County, Texas. .

 Obadiah Moore, also known as Obediah More II, who was born 1754 in Princess Anne County, Virginia, the son of Obediah More I and his wife, Prudence Willoughby is NOT the grandson of Samuel Moore and his wife, Sarah Moye, residents of South Carolina.
 Absolute proof of this error is in this authors files.
 His father, Obediah More I, was born in England, "near London" NOT in Virginia.
 He migrated to Virginia, and lived in the Chesapeake Bay Region in Princess Anne County, VA where his court records are held naming his three children: Willoughby More, who had a child, Elizabeth; and minor children at their father's death, Obediah, age 5 and James, age 3.
 No other children exist.
-Obediah, meaning "Child of God" was a common name i that era, was was More/Moor/Moore.
+Obediah, meaning "Child of God" was a common name in that era, was styled variously as More/Moor/Moore.
 There are two listed in the Pitt Co.
 NC 1790 census alone, one is this man, the other is much richer and not even kin.
 Many major errors are on line on ancestry.com about this man.
 This family never lived in Princess William County, and Prudence Willoughby was never named "Penna" pr "Penina."
 They had a granddaughter named Penelope, who was nicknamed Penna or Penelope; but it was NEVER part of Prudence Willoughby's name.
 There are baptism documents establishing Prudence Willoughby's birth in Chislehurst, Kent, England.
 Descendants were told this More/Moor/Moore family had NO close kin in Virginia or Colonial America, and a paternal dna test verified this statement.
 Massive, gross errors are rampant, indeed viral, on ancestry.com at this time.
-Please write email@example.com if you have further questions.
+Please write firstname.lastname@example.org if you have further questions.
 Also, the photos on this page were taken by this author or in the library of this author including photos of the graveyard, the tombstone and the historical marker and are copyrighted, Readers are welcome to use them provided you cite the source: Susan Moore Teller.

 Daughters of The American Revolution Plaque placed by Peter Forney Chapter of Montgomery, with Regent Mary Buehler in 2009, of Alabama and Asthon Sosi Chapter of Peoria, Arizona with Regent Susan Moore Teller in 2009.
 Both are 4th Great-Granddaughters of Obadiah Moore and 3rd Great Granddaughters of John Moore, his son on whose homeplace the old cemetery was located.
 Photo copyright of Susan Moore Teller